matthewdias/Kitsu.bundle/README.md

 ### Usage

 To use the agent, create a new library in Plex and select Kitsu as the metadata agent.
 There is a TV shows agent, and a movies agent.
+If you want to enable results for NSFW media, you can sign in to a Kitsu account that has the 'Show Adult Content' option enabled in settings.

 #### Convention